PHPExpertsInc/dockerize/README.md

 Ensure that your profile PATH includes `./vendor/bin` and that it takes priority over any other directory that may include a php executable:

     PATH=./vendor/bin:$PATH

+## Thank you, JetBrains

+JetBrains generously grants this project a free Open-Source License to PhpStorm and all other JetBrains products as part of its [Open Source License](https://www.jetbrains.com/community/opensource/) initiative.

 # Advantages over other dockerized PHP projects